balena-io/docs/pages/learn/more/anti-patterns.md

 ### Excessive writes causing SD / Flash failure / corruption

 If the device type uses flash memory or an SD card, any write-heavy workload will cause that storage medium to wear prematurely and may cause devices to crash irrecoverably.
 Limiting any writing to temporary locations in-memory is one strategy to avoid having to replace SD cards in the field.
-There are further SD card recommendations [available here][sd-cards]
+There are further SD card recommendations [available here](/learn/welcome/production-plan/#hardware)

 ## Host OS services